aminebadraoui/solana-token-launcher/DEVELOPER_GUIDE.md

 NEXT_PUBLIC_PLATFORM_WALLET_ADDRESS=your_mainnet_wallet
 SOLANA_NETWORK=mainnet-beta

-# Service fee control - NEW FEATURE
+# Feature control - NEW FEATURES
 # In production, omit this or set to true to enable charging
 # NEXT_PUBLIC_ENABLE_CHARGE=true
+# In production, omit this or set to true to show trending feature
+# NEXT_PUBLIC_ENABLE_TRENDING_FEATURE=true
 ```

 **Benefits:**